-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Unaudited)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Unaudited) (in thousands, except share and per share amounts)

 1. SIGNIFICANT ACCOUNTING POLICIES

 Nature of Operations

 Cadre Holdings, Inc., D/B/A The Safariland Group (the "Company", "Cadre", "we", "us", and "our"), a Delaware corporation, began operations on April 12, 2012.
 The Company, headquartered in Jacksonville, Florida, is a global leader in manufacturing and distributing safety and survivability products and other related products for the law enforcement, first responder and military markets.
 The business operates through 14 manufacturing plants within the U.S., Mexico, Canada, the United Kingdom, Italy, and Lithuania, and sells its products worldwide through its direct sales force, distribution channel and distribution partners, online stores, and third-party resellers.